Tygo-van-den-Hurk/Tygo-van-den-Hurk/README.md

     </li>
     <li>
       <p>
-        📫 How to reach me <a href="https://redirects.tygo.van.den.hurk.dev/contact" target="blank" style="color:inherit!important;">here</a> by filling in a quick email form. 📧
+        📫 You can reach me <a href="https://redirects.tygo.van.den.hurk.dev/contact" target="blank" style="color:inherit!important;">here</a> by filling in a quick email form. 📧
       </p>
     </li>
     <li>